 If a jurisdiction chooses to take this option, we recommend a rule that is as narrowly tailored as possible.
 It should take a specific subset of crimes and categorize those as convictions that may be used for later impeachment, leaving no room for debate about the inclusion of other crimes in the category.
 The drafters of the federal rules provide a helpful list, describing crimes that fall into this category as "perjury or subordination of perjury, false statement, criminal fraud, embezzlement or false pretense."
 This list is workable and can serve as a starting point for discussion about what crimes to include.
 The inclusion of fraud makes this a fairly capacious definition, and may also introduce ambiguity into the rule, depending on a jurisdiction's definition of fraud.
 Ultimately, we advise any jurisdiction contemplating such a reform to carefully consider its criminal code and select a subset of crimes that are easily defined and narrowly tailored.
 Such tailoring could focus on convictions for crimes that require intentional lying, such as perjury or false statement.
 The tailoring could also exclude convictions that are the result of plea bargains, given the ambiguities surrounding convictions that are the result of a plea.
+The tailoring could also exclude convictions that are the result of a plea.

-&lt;sup>104 R v.
+103 R v.
 Campbell [2007] EWCA (Crim) 1472 [30].
 This important opinion foreclosed impeaching defendants with prior convictions in most situations in the United Kingdom.
 See MIKE REDMAYNE, CHARACTER IN THE CRIMINAL TRIAL 6 (Oxford 2015).

-&lt;sup>105 F.R.E.
+104 F.R.E.
 609 Notes of Committee on the Judiciary.

 However lines are drawn if choosing this path, clear lines are essential if a jurisdiction wishes to avoid a doctrinal morass.
 The drafters of the federal rules did not stop at a defined list of crimes that are impeachable under Rule 609(a)(2).
-Instead, they included "any other offense, in the nature of crimen falsi the commission of which involves some element of untruthfulness, deceit, or falsification."
-Many states followed suit in their codes of evidence.
+Instead, they included "any other offense, in the nature of crimen falsi the commission of which involves some element of untruthfulness, deceit, or falsification."107 Many states followed suit in their codes of evidence.
 This vague and expansive list has created interminable debate in the doctrine attempting to distinguish crimes with an element of untruthfulness from those that lack such an element.
-Such parsing in some sense reduces to the question whether all forms of criminal behavior are somehow "dishonest," and if not, where the lines should be drawn.
+Such parsing in some sense reduces to the question whether any form of criminal behavior is somehow "dishonest," and if not, where the lines should be drawn.
 For some courts, it has proved difficult to see a distinction.
 For example, the South Carolina Court of Appeals once included any form of stealing within the category of crimes that are automatically admissible for impeachment because they involve dishonesty or false statement.
-The court explained tautologically that "[s]tealing is defined in law as larceny," and "[l]arceny involves dishonesty."109
+The court explained tautologically that "[s]tealing is defined in law as larceny," and "[l]arceny involves dishonesty."108

-Limiting impeachment exclusively to crimes involving dishonesty or false statement will lead those seeking to impeach witnesses to try to fit their prior convictions into that category.
-Even without this increased pressure to admit prior convictions under Rule 609(a)(2), courts are unclear what crimes involve dishonesty or false statement.
-Frequent sources of disagreement include whether petty theft, such as shoplifting, is related to dishonesty and whether drug offenses relate to dishonesty.
-For example, the Colorado Supreme Court has held, citing "common experience," that "a person who
+Limiting impeachment exclusively to crimes involving dishonesty or false statement will put enormous pressure on the category.
+Even without such pressure to admit the crimes, courts are split on whether petty theft, such as shoplifting, is related to dishonesty.
+109 For example, the Colorado Supreme Court has held, citing "common experience," that "a person who takes the property of another for her own benefit is acting in an untruthful or dishonest way."
+110 This meant that a complaining child witness in a sexual assault case

-&lt;sup>106 Of course, sometimes lying is altruistic, as in the case of a parent who falsely takes responsibility for a criminal act committed by a child.
+105 Of course, sometimes lying is altruistic, as in the case of a parent who falsely takes responsibility for a criminal act committed by a child.
 But a jurisdiction wishing to connect prior crimes involving dishonesty with future lying on the witness stand would not have the luxury of exploring the cause of the dishonest criminal activity.